ARKhaled149/Video-to-Text-Transcription/README.md

 ## Options

-- **Model Size**: The script uses a `large` model by default but can be adjusted to fit other available sizes depending on your requirements.
+- **Model Size**: The script uses a `large` model by default but can be adjusted to fit other available sizes depending on your requirements like `medium` and `small`, however the performance and accuracy are affected.
 - **Output Format**: Currently set to output text (`txt`), but can be adapted if Whisper supports other formats.

 ## Contribution